charmoniumQ/execution-description/se4rs/main.md

 # Towards a Standard for Automatic Reproducibility

-There is a diverse range of solutions for expressing how to run code, including bash scripts, environment management specifications (e.g., Spack, Nix, Python Virtualenv), continuous integration scripts, workflows, and container specifications.
+There are many solutions for expressing how to run code, including bash scripts, continuous integration scripts, workflows, and container specifications.
-In our research on the reproducibility of scientific codes, as we scale up our studies to include many different codes, keeping track of how to execute each one becomes very complicated.
+One can manually sleuth around how to run a handful of experiments, but large-scale reproduction studies need to analyze hundreds or thousands of codes \cite{collberg_repeatability_2016,zhao_why_2012,grayson_automatic_2023}.
+They each use different tools to invoke their experiment.
-Moreover, when a code fails to run or deliver reproducible results, it is difficult to assess whether there is a fault with the code or whether we did not invoke the code as intended.
+Moreover, when a code crashes in such a study, it is difficult to assess whether there is a fault with the code or whether the study did not invoke the code as intended.
 While we do not expect (or recommend) that the scientific software community converge on a single solution for executing codes, we see value in having a standard way of documenting how to run each code that could hand off to the user's tool of choice.

-One could implement such a language using linked-data on the semantic web.
+One could implement such a specification using linked-data on the semantic web.
-Defining the language in linked data lets us seamlessly link to existing resources described by existing ontologies such as RO-crate \cite{soiland-reyes_packaging_2022}, Dublin Core metadata terms \cite{weibel_dublin_2000}, Description of a Project \cite{wilder-james_description_2017}, nanopublications \cite{groth_anatomy_2010}, Citation Typing Ontology \cite{shotton_cito_2010}, and Document Components Ontology \cite{constantin_document_2016}.
+Defining the language in linked data lets one link to existing data and reuse existing ontologies such as RO-crate \cite{soiland-reyes_packaging_2022}, Dublin Core metadata terms \cite{weibel_dublin_2000}, Description of a Project \cite{wilder-james_description_2017}, nanopublications \cite{groth_anatomy_2010}, Citation Typing Ontology \cite{shotton_cito_2010}, and Document Components Ontology \cite{constantin_document_2016}.

-At the most basic level, the automatic reproducibility specification should allow one to specify available commands and a fixed string describing their purpose, e.g., run make to compile underlying libraries and run main.py to generate figures (see `#make` Appendix I).
+At the most basic level, the automatic reproducibility specification should allow one to specify relevant commands and a string describing their purpose (see `#make` the appendix).
 The strings could be something like "compile", "run", or "make-figures", which would be used the same way by multiple projects.
 However, the language should go beyond fixed-strings.

-The language should allow users to link code directly to claims made in publications (see `#links-to-pub` in Appendix I).
+The language should allow users to link commands directly to claims made in publications (see `#links-to-pub` in the appendix).
 With such a specification, any person (or program) should be able to execute the experiments which generate figures or claims in an accompanying paper.
 For example, the CiTO vocabulary \cite{shotton_cito_2010} can encode to how the result is used as evidence in a specific publication.
-These references could connect to other references of the same publication on the semantic web.

-The description can be even more granular than a publication or a fixed string.
+The description can be even more granular than a publication.
-One could use the DoCO vocabulary \cite{constantin_document_2016} to point to specific elements (e.g., figures, tables, or sentences) within a document.
+One could use the DoCO vocabulary \cite{constantin_document_2016} to point to specific figures, tables, or sentences within a document.
-Alternatively, one could reference specific scientific published or unpublished claims using the Nanopublication vocabulary \cite{groth_anatomy_2010} (see `#links-to-fig`, `#defines-nanopub`, and `#links-to-nanopub` in Appendix I).
+Alternatively, one could reference specific scientific claims using the Nanopublication vocabulary \cite{groth_anatomy_2010} (see `#links-to-fig`, `#defines-nanopub`, and `#links-to-nanopub` in the appendix).

-RO-crate \cite{soiland-reyes_wf4ever_2013} has terms for describing dependencies between steps, which can be used to encode dependent steps or specify the computational environment (see `#make-data` and `#plot-figures` in Appendix I).
+RO-crate \cite{soiland-reyes_wf4ever_2013} has terms for describing dependencies between steps, which can be used to encode dependent steps (see `#make-data` and `#plot-figures` in the appendix).
+If the code requires a specific computational environment, building that environment can be a prerequisite step.
 The purpose of encoding dependencies is not to usurp the build-system or workflow engine, which both already handle task dependencies;
 if the experiment already uses a workflow, then the specification should invoke that.
 The purpose of task dependencies in the specification is for projects which do not use a workflow engine, or a task that installs the desired workflow engine.

-Such a specification could also set bounds on the experiment's parameters, such as the range of valid values or a list of toggleable parameters.
+Such a specification could also set bounds on the experiment's parameters, such as the range of valid values or a list of toggleable parameters (see `#example-of-parameters` in the appendix).
-See node `#example-of-parameters` in Appendix I for example.
 This parameter metadata would enable downstream automated experiments like parameter-space search studies, multi-fidelity uncertainty quantification, and outcome-preserving input minimization.

 # Getting Adoption

-The most useful part of the specification would need _some_ human input to create; it is not just specifying tasks but what those steps do.
+The most useful part of the specification would need _some_ human input to create, which is specifying what the tasks do.
 However, we can reduce the manual effort needed to write the specification.

-Workflow engines could assist in generating this.
-Workflow engines know all the computational steps, inputs, outputs, and parameters.
+Workflow engines could assist in generating this, since they know all the computational steps, inputs, outputs, and parameters.
-Then it could prompt the user with high-level questions (e.g., "What publication is this part of"?) and generate the appropriate specification.
+Then it could prompt the user with high-level questions (e.g., "What publication is this part of"?) and generate the appropriate specification to invoke themselves.

 If the experiment does not use a workflow engine, but someone who can run the experiment is available, an interactive shell session can capture and write the specification.
-The user would invoke a shell that records every command, its exit status, its read-files, and its write-files (using syscall interposition);
+The user would invoke a shell that records every command, its exit status, its read-files, and its write-files using syscall interposition.
 The user would run their code as usual, and after finishing, the shell would assemble the necessary computational steps and prompt the user for high-level questions.

 As a last resort, if one finds a publication linking to a specific repository, one can try to guess the main command.